letsencrypt/website/content/en/post/2020-2-19-multi-perspective-validation.md

 slug: multi-perspective-validation
 ---

 At Let’s Encrypt we’re always looking for ways to improve the security and integrity of the Web PKI.
 We’re proud to launch multi-perspective domain validation today because we believe it’s an important step forward for the domain validation process.
-To our knowledge we are the first CA to announce multi-perspective validation deployment at scale.
+To our knowledge we are the first CA to deploy multi-perspective validation at scale.

 Domain validation is a process that all CAs use to ensure that a certificate applicant actually controls the domain they want a certificate for.
 Typically the domain validation process involves asking the applicant to place a particular file or token at a controlled location for the domain, such as a particular path or a DNS entry.
 Then the CA will check that the applicant was able to do so.
 Historically it looks something like this: